misterneo/monkey-app-clone/README.md

 # Monkey App Clone

 This project is a minimal clone of the Monkey App, a social media app that allows users to chat with random people.
-It uses a variety of technologies including ReactJS for the frontend, Redux Toolkit for state management, PeerJS for WebRTC, Socket.IO for WebSockets, BunJS for the backend, and Docker for containerization and orchestration.
+It uses a variety of technologies including ReactJS for the frontend, Redux Toolkit for state management, PeerJS for WebRTC, React useWebSocket, BunJS for the backend, and Docker for containerization and orchestration.

 ## Table of Contents